What Does Full-Bodied Wine Mean?

 For those who are new to wine drinking, it is a truly fascinating experience.

-The wine tasting energy is fused with an array of hard-to-understand terminology, with words like aroma, body, appellation, earthy, and astringent being thrown around readily.
+The wine tasting energy is fused with an array of hard-to-understand terminology, with words like aroma, light body,, appellation, earthy, and astringent being thrown around readily.

 However, there is one phrase that you are likely to hear more than others, “full-bodied.”

 The term full-bodied wine refers to the weight of texture of the wine within your mouth.
-The body of a glass of wine is dependent on numerous factors, including the acidity of the wine, the amount of sugar contained, and the overall alcohol content of the wine.
+The body of a glass of wine is dependent on numerous factors, including the natural acidity, of the wine, the amount of sugar contained, and the overall alcohol content of the wine.

-Whenever you are drinking a full-bodied wine, the taste will be more complex than other forms of wine.
-The flavor of full-bodied wine also tends to linger for a longer period of time in your mouth.
-You don`t have to be a wine expert to do this!
+Whenever you are drinking a full-bodied, the taste will be more complex than other forms of wine.
+The flavor of full-bodied also tends to linger for a longer period of time in your mouth.

 For instance, when you drink cola, the taste is usually gone within a matter of seconds.
 However, the taste of a full-bodied wine will linger in your mouth for far longer.